From French degree to Japanese studies: languages courses guide

 - law: a few universities offer courses including modules on law in a specific country, alongside your language.
 For example, the University of Nottingham has a law with French and French law BA.

-What do language graduates do after they leave university?
+Quick stats – what do language graduates do after university?

 This is what the Destinations of Leavers from Higher Education survey revealed about modern language graduates six months after graduation*: